 Jenny Patinkin’s Rose on Rose Face Roller is made of rose quartz to help reduce inflammation and boost circulation, especially after refrigeration.
 This handmade tool is made in a petite size to effectively roll under eyes, on eyelids or on lips.
 King recommends gently rolling under the eyes from the midline toward the sides of your face to decrease fluid accumulation.

 Looking for a more budget-friendly roller?
 We’ve been obsessed with the Esaroroa Ice Roller to reduce puffiness, relieve headaches and calm skin.
 We like to keep it stored in the freezer for whenever we need it.

 If you want a truly luxurious sleep session, give Lunya’s Washable Silk Sleep Mask a try.
 Available in five colors, it’s made of a plush silk that’ll block out any light (without being too heavy) and even doubles as a headband once you wake up.
-Better yet: Use code CNNSLEEP to score 20% purchases of $100 or more at Lunya with code FOR-CNNSLEEP15 at checkout through March 18.
+Save 15% off orders of $100 or more at Lunya with code FOR-CNNSLEEP15 at checkout through March 18.